 How to Apply for Financial Aid

 The Office of Financial Aid and Scholarships is here to support your academic journey.
 Follow the steps below to apply for aid, and be sure to complete your requirements early to maximize your eligibility.
+Visit our Preparing for 2026-27 FAFSA page for FAFSA tips.

 Step 1: Complete the FAFSA